Definition of Agrology --------> now termed Regulated Practice

-15. Agrologists have full rights and privileges as Members, including the use of a seal and the title “Professional Agrologist” and the designation “P.Ag.”, “P.Ag”, or “PAg” and must annually report professional development hours in which they participated.
+PAgs and TAgs have full rights and privileges as Registrants, including the use of a seal and the titles “Professional Agrologist” or “Technical Agrologist” and the respective designations “PAg” or “TAg”.